plantmodelling/LBRAI2219/PITCHME.md

 ## Plants have to deal with heterogeneity

 #VSLIDE?image=img/methuselah.jpg

 <span style="color:white">
 ## Methuselah (5000 years old)
 </span>

 +++

 ### Time heterogeneity

-Some plants have to deal with different time scales that most anaimals have to.
+Some plants have to deal with different time scales that most animals have to.

 #VSLIDE?image=img/maize-field.JPG